 - Mix just enough to incorporate the flour.

 - Add the Greek yogurt to the bowl.

 - Mix the yogurt in just enough to incorporate.

 - Add the remaining flour mixture, mixing just enough so it’s barely incorporated (there will still be dry bits of unincorporated flour)

 - Using a flexible spatula, fold the blueberries into the mixture.
 Be careful not to overmix.

 - Scrape the batter into the prepared baking pan and smooth the top.

-- Or until the buckle is lightly browned on top and feels just set in the center.
+- Add the topping over the batter and bake for 50-55 minutes at 350 degrees.
+Or until the buckle is lightly browned on top and feels just set in the center.
 It should spring back lightly when you touch the center.

 - When the buckle is almost finished baking, make the syrup by heating the lemon juice and sugar in a small saucepan over medium heat, cooking it until it thickens.
 It should take about 5 minutes.
 Don’t allow the syrup to brown.